aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 We'll complete this activity using a text editor and the command line.

 Let's start with the all-time classic function, `Howdy Pardner`.
-To begin, let's create a file called `HowdyPardner.java` and save it.
+To begin, create a file called `HowdyPardner.java` and save it.

 All Java files must be defined as a class, so let's begin with a class definition.
 This class definition must match the name of the file, so we'll call ours `HowdyPardner`.